MONO MEALS

 1. IT'S THE ONLY WAY TO KNOW FOR SURE HOW YOUR BODY REACTS TO CERTAIN FOODS

-Below is a list of the most common foods that people are allergic to, and what's crazy about this is that it sometimes takes people years just to figure out that they are allergic to one of these foods, due to the fact that anytime they eat the food that they are allergic to they will eat it with other things, and therefore, it is difficult for them to figure out exactly what keeps making them sick.
+Below is a list of the most common foods that people are allergic to, and what's crazy about this is that sometimes it takes people YEARS just to figure out that they are allergic to one of these foods because anytime they eat it, they will eat it with lots of other things, so it's difficult for them to figure out which "ingredient" is making them sick.

 THE TOP 12 FOODS THAT PEOPLE ARE ALLERGIC TO